A postdoc position for ultrafast materials science is open in my group, please contact me directly for more details. 09/28/22

-Some of examples of our recent research are shown below:
+Some of examples of our recent research:

 Our research is supported by Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 Significant contributions are made by postdoctoral researchers and students below.